pauljickling/notes/terminal/sed_and_awk.md

 Awk has associative arrays, which is incredibly useful, so you could include something like `name[$1]++;` to place data from the first column into your `name` associative array.

+You can set variables to your awk script prior to execution with the `-v` flag e.g. `awk -v foo=bar -v cool=wow ...`.
+It is advisable not to set these variables to one of the built-in variables as it will overwrite them and make your script harder to understand.

 `BEGIN` and `END` are important keywords in awk. awk scripts follow a format of a pattern and action, with the action enclosed in curly braces.
 The default pattern is implicit if no pattern is specified, and it matches every line of the program.
 By contrast, `BEGIN` is a pattern that is performed before any pattern is read, and `END` is a pattern that is performed after the last line is read.

 `\47` is a way to insert a single quotation mark without having to use even more verbose shell syntax.